Web Design, Development, Maintenance, SEO, Email Marketing, Ventura CA

 1. Clearly identify yourself.

 The main thrust of CAN-SPAM is to prevent people from sending fraudulent, deceptive emails.
 So the law begins with the obvious: if you send a commercial email, make sure recipients know who sent it.
 Your “from” email address and name should be accurate and honest and allow people to email you back.
-(Note: with your WebbMail custom-designed template, not only does your “from” information identify you, but so does the brand identity that frames your email’s message.)

 2. Clearly identify the content of your email.